mytja/harmonoid-service/README.md

 You can use this in your music app if you want.

 THIS PROJECT IS STRICTLY INTENDED FOR PERSONAL & NON-COMMERCIAL USAGE ONLY.
-IT, IN ANY WAY, DOES NOT SUPPORT PIRACY.
+THE PROJECT DOES NOT SUPPORT PIRACY.
 BUY ARTISTS' MUSIC TO SUPPORT THEM.

 ###### 🎶 A track downloaded using this Flask app